ldynia/workshop-containerized/readme.md

 878469647aa4        alpine:3.6          "/bin/sh"           About an hour ago   Up 4 minutes                            angry_swanson
 ```

 Container are awesome because you can interact with them.
 To interact with a container you use `exec` command.
-Let's exec our `yo!` program that we created.
+Let's exec our `yo!` program again.

 ```
 # Run yo! program against docker container